Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 It also is marked about how this has been developed in conjunction with a university (Institute of Dentistry at Barts and the London School of Medicine and Dentistry, Queen Mary University London), giving extra confidence and thought that some really smart people are behind this product.

-To be fair there are some very smart individuals behind it; but does it really do the job, that is what we are worried about.
+To be fair there are some very smart individuals behind it; but does it really do the job, that is what I am concerned with.

 All excited by the smart packaging, my bubble is soon burst when I find the tube has a screw cap.